AlexPresso/AlexPresso.github.io/content/posts/when-to-use-graph-databases.md

 ## Relational vs. Graph Databases
 Now that you have a bit of an idea about what a graph database is, let's talk about the main differences with a relational database.

 ### Retrieving connected data
 In relational databases, "connection" to other entities/rows is done by referring primary keys and foreign key columns, using Joins.
 Joins are processed at query time matching primary and foreign keys of all rows of the related tables (loops iterating on every rows of every joined tables).
-These operations are really heavy and even if indexes can be used to optimize it, having more and more rows will kill performances in an exponential way.
+These operations are really heavy and even if indexes can be used to optimize it, adding rows in an exponential way will tend to degrade performances in an exponential way.

+> Note that: The following example is comparing a single RDBMS instance over a single graph database instance, companies are scaling (adding more "shared" instances) of RDBMSes to dilute their limitations.

 ![Relational join loop](/img/posts/when-to-use-graph-databases/relational_db_join.png)